evelyne-phich/api/README.md

 ## What's been used

+- typescript
+- node.js
   - mongoose
   - dotenv
   - express
+    - express-validator
 - docker

 ## What's been developed